knub/master-thesis/notes/log.md

 * Worked on Gaussian LDA
 * Had to extract the topic words from final Gaussian LDA
 * See Paper: "Words in Gaussian LDA are ranked based on density ..."
+* Our method is "unsupervised use case for word embeddings" (see gaussian lda paper/conclusion)